scala/docs.scala-lang/_overviews/toolkit/web-server-websockets.md

 {% endtab %}
 {% endtabs %}

-In the `cask.WsHandler` we define a `cask.WsActor` which reacts to events (of `cask.util.Ws.Event` type) and uses WebSocket channel to send messages.
+In the `cask.WsHandler` we define a `cask.WsActor`.
+It reacts to events (of type `cask.util.Ws.Event`) and uses the WebSocket channel to send messages.
 In this example, we receive the name of a city and return the current time there.
-If server receives an empty message, the connection is closed.
+If the server receives an empty message, the connection is closed.